raspberrypilearning/weather-station-guide/hardware-setup.md

 1. Attach the 40-pin extender to the Raspberry Pi:

     ![](images/Attach_Extender.jpg)

+    **IMPORTANT:** If the pins on your extender are longer and thinner than those shown in the picture, see the note in step 9.

 1. Take the Weather Station HAT and carefully snap it in two, along one of the scored lines: